 Surface structures can give rise to different packing to that in micelles and so values should be taken only as a guide.
 The difference between structures at a flat interface and in micelles is often a point of considerable interest.

 The programs are available for download as Windows executables in a zip file (refprog_2015.zip).
 For Macintosh computers, versions have been placed in RefOSX_Jul2013.zip.
 Both these files contain other software designed both for general modelling of interfaces as well as for other specific structures.
-The program uses PGPLOT (T. J. Pearson, Caltech) graphics as modified by R. E. Ghosh from the Institut Laue Langevin, Grenoble, France.
-It is convenient to run the the program using the graphical user interfaces (GUI) provided by Prop and either clickfit or clickfit_m that are available from the Institut Laue Langevin.
-Although prop is installed, it is necessary only to copy clickfit_m and the programs to suitable directories.
+The programs use PGPLOT (T. J. Pearson, Caltech) graphics as modified by R. E. Ghosh from the Institut Laue Langevin, Grenoble, France.
+It is convenient to run the the programs using the graphical user interfaces (GUI) provided by Prop and either clickfit or clickfit_m (for the programs that fit multiple data sets) that are available from the Institut Laue Langevin.
+Although prop is installed, it is necessary only to copy clickfit and clickfit_m and the programs to suitable directories.
 It is possible to run the programs from a command line if the enviroment variables for PGPLOT are set appropriately.
 The programs for fitting single data sets (yacht and jakt) should be run with clickfit as this will allow automatic treatment of sequences of data.
 Programs for combined fitting of multiple data sets (myacht and mjakt) need to be run with clickfit_m.